whisthq/whist/main-webserver/README.md

 #### TablePlus

 We use TablePlus to visualize, search, and modify our SQL database.
+For instructions on how to set up TablePlus, refer to our wiki [here](https://www.notion.so/fractalcomputers/Using-TablePlus-to-Access-our-PostgresSQL-Database-d5badb38eb3841deb56a84698ccd20f5).

+### Heroku Setup

+For continuous integration and delivery, we leverage Heroku pipelines, which provides us with automated PR testing, isolation of environment variables, promotion/rollbacks, and auto-deploys from Github.
+Contributors should NOT push code to Heroku; only code owners are expected to do this.
+Instead, contributors should PR their changes into the appropriate Github branch (most often `master`).

+While our Heroku pipeline should not be modified without code owner permission, it is helpful to understand how it works [here](https://www.notion.so/fractalcomputers/Heroku-CI-CD-Pipeline-Webservers-f8ef5b43edc84c969cf005fcac4641ba).

+## Styling

+To ensure that code formatting is standardized, and to minimize clutter in the commits, you should set up styling with [Python black](https://github.com/psf/black) before making any PRs.
+You may find a variety of tutorial online for your personal setup.
+This README covers how to set it up on VSCode, Sublime Text and running it from the CLI.
+GitHub Actions will also automatically lint your code via Python Black for every push.

 ## Testing

 **Pytest**
+NOTE: Currently in the process of being fixed.
+Skip for now.

 We have pytest tests in the `/tests` folder.
 To run tests, just run `pytest -o log_cli=true -s` in terminal.
 To run tests in parallel, run `pytest -o log_cli=true -s -n <num>`, with `<num>` as the # of workers in parallel.

 If tests are failing when you run the command above locally, make sure that the docker-compose stack is running.
 Start it if it's not.
 If the docker-compose stack has crashed, there's a good chance you haven't set the correct environment variables, especially if your terminal displays `AttributeError: 'NoneType' object has no attribute 'upper'`.
 Be sure that environment variables such as `DASHBOARD_USERNAME`, `DASHBOARD_PASSWORD`, and `USE_PRODUCTION_KEYS` are set to the correct values.
 The username and password should match the values stored in the relevant configuration database.
 You can define the environment variables in a `.env` file inside of the repository root, or the `docker` or `tests` subdirectories, or you can set them in your shell.

 To get an idea of what environment variables you might be missing, try running `git grep 'os\.getenv'` in the repository root.

-## Publishing

-Once you are ready to deploy to production, you can merge your code into master and then run `./update.sh`.
-The script will push your local code to Heroku on the master branch, and notify the team via Slack.

-## Styling

-To ensure that code formatting is standardized, and to minimize clutter in the commits, you should set up styling with [Python black](https://github.com/psf/black) before making any PRs.
-You may find a variety of tutorial online for your personal setup.
-This README covers how to set it up on VSCode, Sublime Text and running it from the CLI.
-GitHub Actions will also automatically lint your code via Python Black for every push.

 ### [VSCode](https://medium.com/@marcobelo/setting-up-python-black-on-visual-studio-code-5318eba4cd00)